httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 Since `https` URIs rely on server authentication, a connection that is initially created for `http` URIs without authenticating the server cannot be used for `https` URIs until the server certificate is successfully authenticated.
-Section 3.1 of {{RFC2818}} describes the basic mechanism, though the authentication considerations in Section 2.1 of {{I-D.ietf-httpbis-alt-svc}} also apply.
+Section 3.1 of {{RFC2818}} describes the basic mechanism, though the authentication considerations in Section 2.1 of {{RFC7838}} also apply.

 Connections that are established without any means of server authentication (for instance, the purely anonymous TLS cipher suites) cannot be used for `https` URIs.